Changes to AWS's public IPv4 pricing structure and how to estimate how much it will cost in your environment

 This is a paid feature that manages IP addresses within a VPC.

-However, the newly released feature, Public IP Insight, can be used for free.
+However, the newly released feature, Public IP Insight, is available for free.

 You can open it from "VPC" → "VPC IP Address Manager" → "Public IPv4 Insight".

-After the pricing structure change, you can assume that you will be charged only for the number of public IPs displayed here.
+After the pricing change, it seems safe to assume that you will be charged only for the number of public IPs displayed here.

-Method 2: Check the Cost & usage reports
+Method 2: Check your Cost & usage reports

 Starting July 30, 2023, IPv4 usage will be recorded in the Cost & Usage Reports.